Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Methodology

 We then employed multiple strategies to identify relevant resources through different sources: electronic scholarly databases, a citations-based review, and targeted keyword searches in relevant organizations, and conferences.
-Using the ACM Guide to Computing Literature as the primary search system – which reflects key computing research databases – we developed the following initial set of key concepts to search full text and metadata: “algorithmic harm”, “sociotechnical harm”, “AI harm”, “ML harm”, “allocative harm”, “representational harm”, “data harm”, and “harm(s) taxonomy.”
-Next, we reviewed each paper, and conducted a citations-based review to surface additional references (e.g., gray literature by NGOs).
-The citations-based review revealed highly-cited cross-disciplinary scholarship (e.g., articles from sociology, Science and Technology Studies (STS)).
+Using the ACM Guide to Computing Literature as the primary search system – which reflects key computing research databases – we developed the following initial set of key concepts to search full text and metadata: “algorithmic harm”, “sociotechnical harm”, “AI harm”, “ML harm”, “data harm”, “harm(s) taxonomy, “allocative harm”, and “representational harm.”
+Within scoping review methodology, keyword search strategies should be devised to surface relevant literature \cite{arksey2005scoping} and include terms common to the field \cite{hanneke2017scoping}.
+We included allocative and representational harm as search terms because of their conceptual dominance in machine learning literature since 2017, popularized by responsible ML scholars (e.g., \cite{barocas2017problem, Crawford_2017}), enabling us to surface relevant literature in that sub-field.
+Iterative searching is a feature of scoping reviews \cite{pollock_2021}.
+Next, we reviewed each paper, and conducted a citations-based review to surface additional references (e.g., gray literature by nongovernmental organizations (NGOs)) that materially discuss harms, but may not use the specific terminology of the search terms.
+The citations-based review revealed highly-cited cross-disciplinary scholarship (e.g., articles from sociology, STS).
 Lastly, we relied on existing knowledge and networks to surface additional sources, including IEEE, NIST, Data and Society, the Aspen Institute, and the AI Incident Database.

-The identification stage started in February 2022 and was completed in July 2022.
+Paper identification started February 2022.
 The initial search of the ACM database produced a set of 85 research articles (duplicates removed from 118 papers).
-The citations-based review and targeted keyword searches in NGO and professional organizations identified an additional 125 resources.
+The citations-based review and targeted keyword searches of NGO and professional organization outputs identified an additional 125 resources.
 We included articles that described or discussed: (1) algorithmic technologies and (2) harms or adverse impacts from algorithmic systems.
 We excluded 38 articles that: (1) did not meet the inclusion criteria, and (2) did not have full-text available.
-In total, 172 articles and frameworks were included in our corpus (see Figure 1 and Table 7 in the Appendix).
+In total, 172 articles and frameworks were included in our corpus (see: Appendix Figure 2 and Table 7).

-\subsubsection{Data Charting}
+\subsubsection{Data charting}